ruihui0821/Uncertain_Nonstationarity/README.md

 II.1.
 DP_normal: Dynamic Programming for Stationary Hydrology, would be run for different climate scenarios (mean annual peak flow) separately

 II.2.
-SDP_normal: Stochastic Dynamic Programming for Certain Nonstationary hydrology, run for a series of certain climate scenarios
+DDP_normal: Deterministic Dynamic Programming for Certain Nonstationary hydrology, run for a series of certain climate scenarios, weighted

 II.3.
 SDPMP_normal: Stochastic Dynamic Programming with Markov Process for Uncertain Nonstationary hydrology, run for a series of uncertain climate scenarios, conditional probability is updated using Baye's Theorem.